Agriculture in Syria: Irrigation

-The dam, located at al-Thawrah, a short distance upriver from the town of Raqqa, is earth fill, 60 meters high and four and a half kilometers long.
+The dam, located at Tabqa, a short distance upriver from the town of Raqqa, is earth fill, 60 meters high and four and a half kilometers long.
 Construction began in 1968, and work was essentially completed by 1978.
-The Rabqa Dam was closed in 1973, when Lake Assad, the artificial lake behind the dam, began filling.
-About 80 kilometers long, Lake Assad averages about 8 kilometers in width and holds nearly 12 billion cubic meters of water.
+The Rabqa Dam was closed in 1973, when Euphrates Lake, the artificial lake behind the dam, began filling.
+About 80 kilometers long, Euphrates Lake averages about 8 kilometers in width and holds nearly 12 billion cubic meters of water.
 The power plant has eight 100-megawatt turbines for power generation and transmission lines to Aleppo.
 Until 1983, the power station operated at 65% of capacity, generating 2,500 megawatts a year or about 45% of Syria's electricity.
-In 1986, the power station operated at only 30 to 40% of capacity because of the low water level in Lake Assad.
-Provisions were made, however, for future construction to raise the height of the dam, increase the capacity of Lake Assad by about 10%, and increase the number of turbines.
-In 1984, as a result of the disappointing performance of the dam, the government studied the possibility of building a second dam upstream from al-Thawrah between Ash Shajarah, situated on the northern edge of Lake Assad, and Jarabulus, located near the Turkish border.
+In 1986, the power station operated at only 30 to 40% of capacity because of the low water level in Euphrates Lake.
+Provisions were made, however, for future construction to raise the height of the dam, increase the capacity of Euphrates Lake by about 10%, and increase the number of turbines.
+In 1984, as a result of the disappointing performance of the dam, the government studied the possibility of building a second dam upstream from Tabqa between Ash Shajarah, situated on the northern edge of Euphrates Lake, and Jarabulus, located near the Turkish border.
 The ultimate goal of the Euphrates irrigation project is to provide 640,000 cultivable hectares by the year 2000, in effect doubling the area of Syria's irrigated land in the mid-1970s.
-In 1978, observers believed that 20,000 to 30,000 hectares of land had been irrigated and that new housing, roads, and farms had been completed for the 8,000 farmers displaced by the creation of Lake Assad.
+In 1978, observers believed that 20,000 to 30,000 hectares of land had been irrigated and that new housing, roads, and farms had been completed for the 8,000 farmers displaced by the creation of Euphrates Lake.
 In the early 1980s, Syrian officials had anticipated the completion of irrigation on about 50,000 to 100,000 hectares in the Euphrates basin, with about 20,000 hectares planned for completion each year after that.
 The Fourth Five-Year Plan actually called for irrigating an additional 240,000 hectares by the end of the plan.
 In 1984, however, Syrian government statistics revealed that only 60,000 hectares were actually being irrigated.
 Ten years after its inception, the Euphrates irrigation project irrigated only about 10% of its long-term goal.